Nematollah Nassiri: Career

-General Nassiri at the head of SAVAK
+Director of SAVAK

-At the end of January 1965, the Shah appointed him to the post of director of SAVAK, after General Hassan Pakravan was removed from this post due to the fact that under his leadership, SAVAK was unable to prevent the assassination of Prime Minister Hassan Ali Mansur.
+At the end of January 1965, the Shah appointed Nassiri to the post of director of SAVAK, after General Hassan Pakravan was removed from this post due to the fact that under his leadership, SAVAK was unable to prevent the assassination of Prime Minister Hassan Ali Mansur.

-In his book SAVAK – the secret police of Shah Mohammed Reza Pahlavi (1957–1979) researcher of the activities of the Shah secret police Vasily Papava so describes the appointment of Nassiri to the post of head of the secret service: “There are several explanations for this appointment.
+In his book "SAVAK – the secret police of Shah Mohammed Reza Pahlavi (1957–1979)" author Vasily Papava described the appointment of Nassiri to the post of head of the secret service as follows: “There are several explanations for this appointment.
 Closest to the truth, probably the following.
-The Shah was concerned about the growing authority of the left-wing forces in the country, represented by the extremist and terrorist organizations “Mujahedin-e Khalq” and “Fadaiyan-e-Khalq”.
+The Shah was concerned about the growing authority of the left-wing forces in the country...
 Pahlavi, also not without reason, was afraid of the growing authority of the military, especially the generals and senior officers, who became “heroes” after the August revolution of 1953.
 It should be taken into account that in the period of 1950-1960s, in many countries of the region, as a result of a coup d'état, the military came to power who overthrew the "pro-Western" secular regimes and established a military dictatorship.
 That is why the shah needed a new leader of the political police who had left the military environment and was well aware of what measures should be taken to protect the throne from usurping power from the army”.

-Nasiri was removed from the office on 7 October 1978.